YarinLeib/lab-js-challenges-2/answers.md

 1. Challenge 1:
-  - Answer:
+  - Answer: b
-  - Explanation:
+  - Explanation: the output will be both xyz, because you can over write on global out function

 2. Challenge 2:
-  - Answer:
+  - Answer: c
-  - Explanation:
+  - Explanation:first it will overwrite than it will give the original

 3. Challenge 3:
-  - Answer:
+  - Answer:c
-  - Explanation:
+  - Explanation:you can call function before the line you made the function

 4. Challenge 4:
-  - Answer:
+  - Answer:a
-  - Explanation:
+  - Explanation:you cant change a

 5. Bonus - Challenge 5:
-  - Answer:
+  - Answer:c
   - Explanation: